 Reconciliation statements are created after tallying transactions from a particular account with the transactions mentioned on the bank statement.
 Through reconciliation statements, you can even identify fraudulent cases such as money laundering.
-It delineates a clear picture of the flow of money and helps organizations in their journey towards success.
+It delineates a clear picture of the flow of money and helps organizations in their journey toward success.

 In any case, if you encounter a problem while adjusting account receivables in QuickBooks then feel free to contact us.